samchungy/zod-openapi/README.md

 {
   "components": {
     "schemas": {
-      MyJobSchema // note: this will register this Zod Schema as MyJobSchema unless `ref` is specified on the type }
+      MyJobSchema // note: this will register this Zod Schema as MyJobSchema unless `ref` in `openapi()` is specified on the type
     }
   }
+}
 ```

+##### Zod Effects

+`.transform()` and `.preprocess()` are complicated because they are technically two types (input & output).
+This means that we need to understand which type you are after.
+This means if you are adding the ZodSchema directly to the `components` section, we need to know whether you want the response or request type created.
+You can do this by setting the `refType` field to `input` or `output` in `.openapi()`.
+This defaults to `output` by default.

+If you use a registered schema with a ZodEffect in both a request and response schema you will receive an error because we cannot register two different schemas under the same `ref`.

 #### Parameters